Rita Ridley: Biography

-She started in athletics at school in Essex with her twin sister Iris.
-Aged 18, she finished second to Joyce Smith in the mile race at the WAAA Championships.
-She won the following year in a championship record time of 4:47.9, retained the national mile title in 1967 and won the newly introduced 1500 metres in 1968, 1970 and 1971.
+Lincoln started in athletics at school in Essex with her twin sister Iris.
+On 3 July at the 1965 WAAA Championships, aged 18, she finished second to Joyce Smith in the mile race at the WAAA Championships.

+The following year Lincoln became the national mile champion after winning the British WAAA Championships title at the 1966 WAAA Championships, in a championship record time of 4:47.9.
+She retained the national mile title at the 1967 WAAA Championships and the 1968 WAAA Championships (although the mile was now called the 1500 metres.

+Lincoln married Clive Ridley in early 1969 and competed under her married name thereafter.
+Ridley then won further WAA titles at both the 1970 WAAA Championships and 1971 WAAA Championships.

 She won the national cross country championships in 1969, 1970, 1971, 1972 and 1974.
-In 1974 she also won a bronze medal in the IAAF World Cross Country Championships.
+In 1974 she also won the prestigious Cinque Mulini Cross country and gained a bronze medal in the IAAF World Cross Country Championships.

 In 1969, she achieved a British record time of 4:15.9 in the 1500 m and she set a new record of 4:15.4 in 1970 and then 4:14.3 and 4:12.65 in 1971.
 In December 1968 she was the first British woman to break 10 minutes in the 3000 metres with a time of 9:59.6.

 She represented England and won the gold medal in the 1,500 metres at the 1970 Commonwealth Games in Edinburgh.
 In a fiercely contested race, New Zealand's Sylvia Potts tripped and fell just one metre from the finish line, with Ridley avoiding the falling athlete on her outside, to take the title.

-Rita trained as a PE teacher at All Saints College in North London and gained a BEd with Hons from London University at All in 1980.
+Rita trained as a PE teacher at All Saints College in North London and gained a BEd with Hons from London University at All Saints in 1980.

-Death

 Ridley died of cancer at the age of 66 in 2013.